sushidev-team/print-api/README.md

 #### postBackUrl

 If you provide a postBackUrl the api will try to post the document to the given url.
+If this is not possible the endpoint will return a download url.

 #### postBackBody